Crop Research - InnoTech Alberta

 Crop research at InnoTech is conducted by two teams: Crop Development and Management and Crop Pathology and Biotechnology.

 The Feedstock Development program works with industry, government and others by facilitating the profitability and sustainability of Alberta’s $4.4 billion crop industry, with an emphasis on crops canola, cereals, cannabis and flax.
 Applications include food, bioactive compounds and fibres.
-Our capabilities include a large growth chamber facility; greenhouses; and fully-equipped molecular biology, tissue culture and plant pathology and biochemistry laboratories certified by CFIA and Health Canada, located on a 600-acre research farm.
+Our capabilities include a large growth chamber facility; greenhouses; and fully-equipped molecular biology, plant pathology and biochemistry laboratories certified by CFIA and Health Canada, located on a 600-acre research farm.
 We have the only pilot-scale fibre processing and decortication plant in North America.

 - Water and nutrient use efficiency screening services to enhance the productivity of Alberta crops